-To conclude, in the test particle models, the winding time is slightly shorter than the elapsed time since the Sgr's pericentre passage because the peak of the DM wake perturbation lags behind the pericentre passage of Sgr's main body.
-The underestimation in the $N$-body model ($\sim 200\text{--}400$~Myr) is even larger than in the TP (Sgr + Wake) model ($\lesssim 100$~Myr), suggesting that the less wound phase spirals seen in the $N$-body simulation cannot be explained by the DM wake alone, but are likely the result of self-gravitating effects of the disc. \citet{2023ApJ...955...74D} also found the same order of offset between the winding time and the peak time of the Sgr's perturbation in the $N$-body model by \citet{2021MNRAS.508.1459H}.
+To conclude, in the test-particle models, the winding time is slightly shorter than the elapsed time since the Sgr pericentric passage because the peak of the DM wake perturbation lags behind the pericentric passage of the Sgr main body.
+The underestimation in the $N$-body model ($\sim 200\text{--}400$~Myr) is even larger than in the TP (Sgr+wake) model ($\lesssim 100$~Myr), suggesting that the less wound phase spirals seen in the $N$-body simulation cannot be explained by the DM wake alone, but are likely the result of self-gravitating effects of the disc. \citet{2023ApJ...955...74D} also found the same order of offset between the winding time and the peak time of the Sgr perturbation in the $N$-body model by \citet{2021MNRAS.508.1459H}.
 Their results also suggest that self-gravity contributes to the less wound phase spirals.